Updated May 26, 2023

 Best Time to Visit the Temple

 The weather is scorching, with temperatures exceeding 40 degrees Celsius from March to June.
-Rainfall from July through October, while extremely erratic, adds humidity and wetness to the air.
-The best time to visit Andhra is between October and December because the weather is most pleasant.
+While extremely erratic, rainfall from July through October adds humidity and wetness to the air.
+The best time to visit Andhra is between October and December because the weather is pleasant.
 Avoid going to Chilkur Balaji on the weekends since crowds of devotees come during the weekend to perform pradakshinas, and there is always a long line.

 Main Rituals Performed in the Temple